manoelcampos/how-to-ask-questions-the-smart-way/README.md

 If you cannot find a project's mailing list address, but only see the address of the maintainer of the project, go ahead and write to the maintainer.
 But even in that case, don't assume that the mailing list doesn't exist.
 Mention in your e-mail that you tried and could not find the appropriate mailing list.
 Also mention that you don't object to having your message forwarded to other people.
 (Many people believe that private e-mail should remain private, even if there is nothing secret in it.
 By allowing your message to be forwarded you give your correspondent a choice about how to handle your e-mail.)

-Use meaningful, specific subject headers
+## Use cabeçalhos de assunto significativos e específicos

 On mailing lists, newsgroups or Web forums, the subject header is your golden opportunity to attract qualified experts' attention in around 50 characters or fewer.
 Don't waste it on babble like “Please help me” (let alone “PLEASE HELP ME!!!!”; messages with subjects like that get discarded by reflex).
 Don't try to impress us with the depth of your anguish; use the space for a super-concise problem description instead.

 One good convention for subject headers, used by many tech support organizations, is “object - deviation”.
 The “object” part specifies what thing or group of things is having a problem, and the “deviation” part describes the deviation from expected behavior.

-Stupid:
+- Stupid:
-HELP!
+	- HELP!
 Video doesn't work properly on my laptop!

-Smart:
+- Smart:
-X.org 6.8.1 misshapen mouse cursor, Fooware MV1005 vid. chipset
+	- X.org 6.8.1 misshapen mouse cursor, Fooware MV1005 vid. chipset

-Smarter:
+- Smarter:
-X.org 6.8.1 mouse cursor on Fooware MV1005 vid. chipset - is misshapen
+	- X.org 6.8.1 mouse cursor on Fooware MV1005 vid. chipset - is misshapen

 The process of writing an “object-deviation” description will help you organize your thinking about the problem in more detail.
 What is affected?
 Just the mouse cursor or other graphics too?
 Is this specific to the X.org version of X?
 To version 6.8.1?
 Is this specific to Fooware video chipsets?
 To model MV1005?
 A hacker who sees the result can immediately understand what it is that you are having a problem with and the problem you are having, at a glance.